rodeloescueta/attio-api/memory-bank/progress.md

 - Waiting on Attio API access
 - Need confirmation on specific Zoho subscription plan details
 - Awaiting Braintree sandbox account setup
-- Need to finalize checkout UI requirements
+- Need to verify Braintree payment links functionality in our account

 This document will be updated as the project progresses to reflect the current state of development.